Thespaceblade/SQL-Column-Extractor/README.md

 pip install -r requirements.txt
 ```

-**Note**: `sqlparse` is optional but recommended for fallback parsing when sqlglot fails.
-The script will work without it but with reduced robustness.
+**Note**: `sqlparse` is optional.
+The fallback parser now uses pure regex patterns that are bracket/quote/backtick-aware and does not require sqlparse.

 ## Usage